rwxOsu/vscode-settings/README.md

 # VSCode Settings
-All of the Setup I use for VSCode
+The setup I use for VSCode

 ## Themes
 ### Tokyo Night